 #5 A no-this, no-that bio

-While on the topic of bios and red flags, if you find one where all they talk about is what they don’t want, then you should proceed with care.
+While on the topic of bios and how to spot a red flag, if you find one where all they talk about is what they don’t want, then you should proceed with care.
 It could be anything from “no one under 5’5” to “no broke boys.”

-They may not necessarily be scam profiles, but “no” statements are one of the most common red flags in a woman’s dating profile
+They may not necessarily be a big deal and potential scam profiles, but “no” statements are one of the most common red flags in a woman’s dating profile.

 #6 If it is all too good to be true

-Sometimes you just cannot put the finger on what is making you so uneasy with that particular profile.
+Sometimes you just cannot put the finger on what is making you so uneasy with that particular dating app profile.

 It may just seem too good to be true.
 The profile pictures paint the picture of a perfect match.
 They say all the right things in their bio.
 But something just doesn’t feel right.

 In this case, trust your instincts.
 Usually, when a profile looks too good to be true, it is.
 Just swipe left, forget the second glance and move on!

 4 Red flags online before you get too attached to your love interest

 You finally have a few potential matches under your belt.
 These profiles passed the first red flag test, and you are pretty sure you are dealing with real people.
 And while escaping catfish and scam profiles is a win, it does not mean you are 100% in the clear.